Shipping Rocket Control Modules (OOG Cargo) from the UK

 On-site Supervision

-Arrange for on-site supervision during unloading to ensure safe and efficient handling.
-On-site supervision guarantees safe and efficient unloading.
+Arrange for on-site supervision during unloading to guarantee safe and efficient handling.

 Post-Shipment Inspection

-Conduct a post-shipment inspection to verify the condition of the module.
-A post-shipment inspection confirms the condition of the module after transport.
+Conduct a post-shipment inspection to verify the condition of the module following transport.

 Important Considerations